 Read on to discover the best watercolour paints available in the UK.

-Looking for more watercolour inspiration and tips?
-Take a look at our guide to watercolour painting for beginners.
-If you're looking for painting projects to try, have a go at painting a watercolour cactus, watercolour pebbles or easy watercolor flowers.
-Try monochrome painting for beginners or learn how to paint a watercolor galaxy.
-You'll also find lots of inspiration in our watercolor painting ideas, fall painting ideas and art journal ideas features.
+If you're looking for painting projects to try, have a go at painting a watercolour cactus, watercolour pebbles or easy watercolour flowers.
+You'll also find lots of inspiration in our watercolour painting ideas, fall painting ideas and art journal ideas features.

 If you're looking for the best watercolour paints for beginners, you can't go wrong with this small set created by Winsor & Newton.
 Winsor & Newton sets like this one often contain removable 'pans'.
 When a pan in a particular colour runs out, you can easily buy a replacement pan of the same colour to replace it – or a different shade to create your own custom palette!